Ideas for recruiting consumers to sit on a committee, participate in focus groups or as advisers on projects.

 If you are from the Department of Health & Human Services, complete the Consumers Step Up DHHS request form.

 - The activity consumers will be involved in

 - The skills, experience and interests you are seeking from consumers

 - The time commitment that consumers will be required to give

 Based on the information you provide us, we will inform CSU members of the request.
 We recommend that you submit your form to us at least three weeks before the commencement date.

 To assist you with involving consumers in your organisation or committee we have developed Getting Started: Involving Consumers on Committees.

 This resource was developed by Health Issues Centre to assist health and community organisations to include consumers on advisory or other committees.

 Consumers Step Up DHHS request form

-Request form for Department of Health Staff seeking to recruit a consumer representative via Health Issues Centre.
+Request form for Department of Health and Human Services staff seeking to recruit a consumer representative via Health Issues Centre.